Cases With Impact

 We allege that 10 Wall Street banks created, and then manipulated, the auction process used in the valuation of certain financial instruments, causing artificial prices for the banks' own benefit.
 On behalf of the New Mexico Attorney General's Office and multiple public institutional investors, we filed a federal class action against the banks.

-WeChat users and NGO sue Tencent for censorship
+WeChat Users & NGO Sue Tencent for Censorship

 Citizen Power Initiatives for China, et al. v.
 Tencent America LLC, et al. (Cal.
 Super.
 Ct.)

 Can it really be that, if you want to interact online with Chinese people in California—that is, if you want to use WeChat in California—you have to subject yourself to the censorship and surveillance of the Chinese Communist Party?
 And should you really be at risk of losing your business if you don’t comply?
 Because that is what we allege is happening right now, every day, including to our clients.
 We don’t think that’s right, fair, just, or lawful.
-So we sued Tencent to force them to stop being so complicit with the CCP, at least in California.
+So, we sued Tencent to force them to stop being so complicit with the CCP, at least in California.
 Tencent tried to get the case moved out of California’s court system, and into private arbitration, but we were able to persuade the court to reject that effort.
-The case went up on appeal on that issue, and it now continues in the trial court.
+The case is now on appeal over that issue.

 Mari Kusada, et al. v.
 Jialin Niu, et al. (Wash.
 Super.
 Ct.)